Embedding LGBT Equality in the Curriculum and the Classroom

 Funded by the University's Learning and Teaching Development Fund (LTDF), the Embedding LGBT Equality in the Curriculum and the Classroom project seeks to address the lack of representation of LGBT+ identities in the curriculum, which has been shown to adversely affect attainment, student experience and retention.
 With the outcomes of our findings, we aim to improve the University experience for students and staff in the teaching of an inclusive and diverse education.

-This project has been considered and approved by the College Research Ethics Committee (CREC).
+This project was approved by the College Research Ethics Committee (CREC).

 Centre for Research on Racism, Ethnicity and Nationalism